Tour of Homes

 From inspiring home design and décor, to delicious desserts, to unique holiday shopping, Yankton Area Arts offers great variety and splendor each holiday season.
 Partnering with area home and business owners, YAA hosts a Tour of Homes each December to fund arts education and community arts programming.
 Included in the tour is a stop at the G.A.R.
 Hall Art Gallery for a festive dessert reception and discount shopping at the Crimson Door Holiday Boutique, Yankton's longest running PopUp shop.

-Tickets are $25 and will be available for purchase at GAR Hall, Yankton Rexall, and Yankton Hy-Vee starting November 1.
+Tickets are $25 and can be purchased at GAR Hall, Yankton Rexall, and Yankton Hy-Vee.

 This year four beautiful homes and the historic Walnut Village will be featured on the YAA Tour of Homes held Sunday, December 3, 1:00-4:00 p.m.